 Rajashekar or “Raj” as he is known in the HFRR Department is originally from Bangalore, India.
 His interest in horticulture came at an early age, as his father is a renowned entomologist in India.

-“I was always interested in bugs and science, so I decided it couldn’t be a bad career to follow,” said Raj.
+“I was always interested in plants and science, so I decided plant research would be a great career to follow,” said Raj.

 After receiving his Ph.D. at Colorado State University, Raj took a post-doctorate position at the University of Minnesota, where he focused on environmental stress.
 Upon completion of his post-doctorate, there was a job opening at K-State.